ARKANSAS

 (1862), Austin

 A CSA camp.
-Now a Confederate Cemetery.
+Site is now a Confederate Cemetery.

 Camp Pine Bluff